Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 Here are some of his PowerPoint slides depicting time and time again more scientific reasons why we are NOT designed for meat consumption.

-When studied in the wild, animals hunted down the weakest and easiest to catch prey.
+When studied in the wild, animals hunted down the weakest and easiest prey to catch.
 They have the advanced sense of smell to pick out the slowest, sickest one in the pack.

 “A lot of the animals we see, especially the ones that go out at night, have a special, reflective surface right behind their retinas,” says Dr. Cynthia Powell, a veterinary ophthalmologist at Colorado State University, according to NPR.